suchirsalhan/L98/README.md

 # L98 Semantic Dependency Parsing

-# Reimplementation of Biaffine Semantic Dependency Parser
+This repository contains a reimplementation of the Biaffine Semantic Dependency Parser by Dozat & Manning (2018).